 The marker gives you no sense of how the deaths of Colonists at this site marked a tipping point in attitudes toward the British.

 Even though relationships had become increasingly hostile through the decades, most Colonists did not advocate outright rebellion or independence...until the Massacre.

 Fortunately, you'll find plenty of tours, reenactments, and other Freedom Trail sites where you can get learn more about the Boston Massacre, its historical and social context, and its contributions to American liberty.

 For making history come alive, the entertaining and highly knowledgeable guides who lead historical tours of Boston's Freedom Trail can't be beat!

 You'll visit the Boston Massacre site, Old Granary Burying Ground where the victims were buried, the Old State House where the confrontation took place, plus other Freedom Trail sites as part of these popular Boston walking tours.

-Tour information and online tickets:
+Tour information and tickets:

 Each March, special reenactments bring the Boston Massacre to life for kids (and adults) at the Old State House Museum.

 Join Park Rangers as they lead young visitors in a reenactment of the deadly 1770 brawl between Colonists and Redcoats.